moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

 ## 3.3 CORS Requests

-To enable cross origin requests to the remote api add the flag "–api-enable-cors" when running docker in daemon mode.
+To enable cross origin requests to the remote api add the flag "--api-enable-cors" when running docker in daemon mode.

     $ docker -d -H="192.168.1.9:2375" --api-enable-cors